Projects, Collaborations and Funding

 Seadream Education CIC is a not for profit organisation and our mission is to improve individual, community and environmental health and wellbeing.
 We bring exciting Science and Engineering outreach and support projects to businesses, education and community, through collaboration and in association with a variety of projects and funding bodies.

-We are currently working with the projects below and continue to source funding that will benefit communities and the environment.
+We are committed to continually source funding that will enable us to manage projects that benefit communities and the environment.

 Exeter Community Energy